Shoot to Kill (1988 film): Plot

-After crossing a treacherous gorge, Stantin and Knox make camp and discover the dead fishermen in a stream.
-The pair reach Sarah's cabin, where Steve and Sarah rested for the night, and find a note to the FBI in Sarah's handwriting, confirming that she is still alive.
+After crossing a treacherous gorge, Stantin and Knox make camp and discover the bodies of the slain fishermen in a stream.
+The pair reach Sarah's cabin, where Steve and Sarah recuperateted for the night, and find a note to the FBI in Sarah's handwriting, confirming that she is still alive.
 The pursuit continues into a snowstorm in the mountains, where Knox pulls Stantin the rest of the way so he can recover from exhaustion.
-The pair gain respect for each other, which improves when Stantin saves Knox from a grizzly bear.
+The pair gain respect for each other, which improves when Stantin rescues Knox from a grizzly bear.
 Sarah breaks free from Steve, who fires his gun at her, alerting Stantin and Knox to their location; however, Steve recaptures Sarah and escapes in a logging truck.

-Stantin and Knox arrive in Vancouver, where they learn that Steve and Sarah broke into a home to rest and call a diamond broker.
-Stantin and Knox break into the broker's home and interrogate him to learn where he plans to meet Steve.
+Stantin and Knox arrive in Vancouver, where they understand that Steve and Sarah broke into a home to rest and call a diamond broker.
+Stantin and Knox break into the broker's home and interrogate him to find out where he plans to meet Steve.
 The pair stake out the meeting place and find Steve holding Sarah, but Steve spots Knox.
 After a brief shootout, Steve carjacks an SUV and leads Stantin, Knox, and the Vancouver Police Department on a car chase.
-Stantin and Knox spot the SUV on a departing ferry, but police search the SUV and do not find them; Stantin realizes that this is another decoy, and he and Knox search a second ferry.
+Stantin and Knox notice the SUV on a departing ferry, but police search the SUV and do not locate them; Stantin realizes that this is another decoy, and he and Knox search a second ferry.

-Stantin finds Steve and exchanges fire with him before Knox distracts him and frees Sarah.
-When Steve runs away and takes a passenger and her children hostage, Stantin draws his attention and is shot multiple times.
-Steve prepares to execute Stantin by shooting him in the left eye, but he has run out of bullets; both men then fall overboard, and Stantin shoots Steve, killing him.
-Knox dives into the water to rescue Stantin, and the pair are picked up by a rescue boat.
+Stantin distracts Steve in a shootout while Knox frees Sarah.
+When Steve runs off and takes a passenger and her children hostage, Stantin draws his attention and is shot multiple times.
+Steve prepares to dispatch Stantin, but he has run out of bullets; both men fall overboard, and Stantin kills Steve.
+Knox dives into the water to rescue Stantin, and the they are picked up by a rescue boat.
+Stantin survives his wounds, because of Knox's fast courage.